mbulat/chef-postgresql/README.md

 ### User/Database Setup

-To configure users and databases, create a `postgresql` data bag, and add items that look similar to the following:
+To configure users and databases, create a `postgresql` data bag, and add **encrypted** data bag items that look similar to the following:

     {
         "id": "sample",